Bombardier CS100 Jetliner, Canada

 Bombardier Aerospace launched the CSeries aircraft programme in July 2008.
 The CSeries includes two models: CS100 jetliner with options from 100 to 125 seats, and the CS300 jetliner with options from 130 to 145 seats.

 The fuselage is supplied by Shenyang Aircraft Corporation, and winglets are delivered by GKN Aerospace.
-The actuation systems and low pressure distribution systems are provided respectively by Goodrich and Senior Aerospace.
-Alenia Aeronautica will deliver electric and flight control systems, lights and antennas, while Fokker Elmo is responsible for the wiring and interconnection system.
+The actuation systems and low-pressure distribution systems are provided respectively by Goodrich and Senior Aerospace.
+Alenia Aeronautica delivers electric and flight control systems, lights and antennas, while Fokker Elmo is responsible for the wiring and interconnection system.

 Bombardier orders and deliveries of CS100

-In March 2009, Deutsche Lufthansa signed a firm purchase agreement with Bombardier for 30 CS100 aircraft.
-Bombardier also received an order for three CS100s from Lease Corporation International in the same month of 2009.
+In March 2009, Deutsche Lufthansa signed a firm purchase agreement with Bombardier for 30 CS100 aircraft for its subsidiary Swiss International Air Lines.
+SWISS converted ten of its 30 firm-ordered CS100 aircraft to CS300 aircraft in June 2015.

 Braathens Aviation placed a firm order for five Bombardier CS100s in June 2011.
 An unidentified European customer placed a $628m firm order for 10 CS100 aircraft in the same month of that year.